Move More, Eat Better

 Working with places of worship can be a good way to increase health awareness among blacks, since many religions have a longtime tradition of supporting community service.
 Before beginning the program, talk with the religious leaders to gain their support and establish credibility, open contact, and trust.

 Ask for a meeting to hand out information to members, become active in events, or volunteer in programs hosted by the place of worship.
 You may be able to contact the director of the place of worship for ways to work together, such as being active in health fairs or using space for meetings at the site.

 A health fair or expo is a great way to begin spreading your message.
 As an early activity, one Sisters Together program held a health fair with people cooking healthy foods; line dancing; and offering exercise sessions, massage, and tai chi.
 The program has also included a walking group, recipe-testing events, and participation in community events with other organizations.

-d that starting a program in your area may be the best option for you.
+Is there a need for a Sisters Together program where you live?
+If so, you may find that starting a program in your area may be the best option for you.
 These types of small, local programs can be more personal and usually do not need many resources to start up.
 Here are some ideas:

 - Find out if there is a local school with a track that you could use for walking groups and other exercise events.

 - Check out local shopping malls that may be good places for indoor walking, especially in bad weather.